Standards

 A smart contract is not a contract under the classical legal definition, but a program that executes itself according to the logic defined by its source code and by its input arguments.
 For example, smart contracts allow their issuer to create ("mint") new tokens, destroy ("burn") existing tokens, and can automatically enforce transfer restrictions or execute corporate actions.

 The CMTAT is published by the Capital Markets and Technology Association (CMTA).
 CMTA’s members agreed that the industry needed a standard smart contract that could provide the functionality to tokenize financial products in compliance with local regulations.
-The CMTAT functional specifications were defined to be compliant with Swiss law.
+The CMTAT was developed on the premise that the digital assets industry would benefit from a standardized framework, reflecting a consensus of the industry.

-The code for the CMTA's reference implementation for Ethereum is copyright (c) Capital Market and Technology Association, 2018-2024, and is released under Mozilla Public License 2.0.
+The code for the CMTA's reference implementation for Ethereum is copyright (c) Capital Market and Technology Association, 2018-2025, and is released under Mozilla Public License 2.0

 The CMTAT is blockchain agnostic and the CMTA welcomes the development of implementations on different blockchains, increasing the choice for companies looking to tokenize their securities.
 The CMTA is currently aware of the following implementations of the CMTAT: